melezhik/cv/README.md

 # Contacts

-* cell - 8324500615
-* email - melezhik@gmail.com
+Cell phone - +1 832-450-0615 /  Email - melezhik@gmail.com

-# Intro
+# Self introduction

-I have a strong skill set related to platform engineering and can code in many modern programming languages including Python, Raku, GoLang, Ruby, Powershell, Perl and Bash.
+I have a strong skill set related to platform engineering and devops.

+I code on many programming languages including Python, Ruby, GoLang, Perl and Powershell.

-I am the author of many open source automation frameworks.
+I am the author of many open source automation frameworks and active member of Raku language community.

-I can do system design and implement existing solutions.
+I do system design and implement existing solutions, wearing many hats at the same time.

 I am very systematic and attentive to details.
-I love document my code in simple and comprehensive manner.
+I love document my code in a simple and

+easy to ready manner.

+I can work both with legacy code, eventually bringing things in order and starting green fields projects.

+I am familiar with system design, algorithm and data structure concepts.

-Overall I am able to find a good balance between design, efficiency and code quality.
+I can always  find a good balance between design, efficiency and code quality.

 # Job experience